Exponential Savings in Agnostic Active Learning through Abstention: Introduction

 \begin{Theorem}[An informal statement] Exponential savings are possible in active classification for any distribution satisfying Massart's noise assumption \eqref{eq:massnoise} (without assuming $f^*_B \in \F$) \emph{if and only if} both the star number $\mathbf{s}$ (or respectively the disagreement coefficient $\theta(\cdot)$ if the dependence on $P_X$ is allowed) and the diameter $D$ are finite. \end{Theorem} A formal version of this result is Theorem \ref{thm:fin_dim}.
 As we mentioned, one may show that Massart's assumption \eqref{eq:massnoise} is also inevitable if one wants to have exponential savings for any marginal distribution $P_X$ of the unlabeled data.
 We discuss this in more detail in Section \ref{sec:combchar}.

 The disagreement coefficient and the star number of \citet{hanneke2007bound,hanneke2015minimax} play an important role in the active learning literature while the diameter of \citet{Bendavid14} is used in the analysis of passive learning with \emph{deterministic labeling}, that is, when $Y = f^*_B(X)$ almost surely.
 It appears that both the star number and the diameter are infinite in many natural scenarios.
-Fortunately, our main result shows that active learning is useful if the disagreement coefficient $\theta(\cdot)$ is small and the price of abstention is separated from $1/2$.